 Part-time IndyCar schedule in 2015

 At the end of 2014, Saavedra lost a full-time seat and return to IndyCar Series on a part-time deal with Chip Ganassi Racing, sharing the #8 Chevrolet with Sage Karam and participating in one race in the #17 Chevrolet.

 In total, Saavedra recorded five starts, finishing best in the tenth place at Long Beach.
 At Indianapolis 500, he was classified 23rd after a crash on lap 176 in which he was injured.

 Sebastian Saavedra at 2017 Indianapolis 500

 He was without a ride in 2016, participating as a guest only in one round of the Global Rallycross Championship, and then returned to IndyCar Series with Juncos Racing at 2017 Indianapolis 500, finishing 15th in the #17 Chevrolet.
 Later in the season, he was signed to drive the #7 Honda for Schmidt Peterson Motorsports, replacing Mikhail Aleshin in three races.

 Finding no free seat in the IndyCar Series, Saavedra switched to sports car racing in 2018, joining AFS/PR1 Mathiasen Motorsports in the IMSA WeatherTech SportsCar Championship.
-His car is the #52 Ligier JS P2-Gibson and he is sharing it with another Colombian driver Gustavo Yacaman.
+His car was the #52 Ligier JS P2-Gibson and he was sharing it with another Colombian driver Gustavo Yacaman.